JS-Broadcast/Getting-started-with-es6/README.md

 ```

 * Taking a look at the example above shows pretty much what variable block scoping is.
 If you check the example with var, you will notice that our x got redefined aka redeclared and got its new value, while using let simply ignores that and keep its variable declaration bound to its scope.
 In the example of let, we are having two variable in the same function declared with the same name and yet, they behave corresponding to the scope they have been defined / declared in.

+* Also, if you have you clicked the article [JavaScript Declarations Hoisting](http://www.w3schools.com/js/js_hoisting.asp) you will notice that ***let*** behaves differently and that variables declared with it are hoisted at the top of their current block and not at the top of the place of its current global scope.

 ---